official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 for military action to deal with Iraq’s WMD and could even say that the means of meeting those concerns might be regime change, but this could not be the objective.
-Politically we needed a strategy to swing parliamentary, public and European opinion behind whatever course of action we took.”171
+Politically we needed a strategy to swing parliamentary, public and European opinion behind whatever course of action we took.”[^171]

-483. When he saw the record of the conversation with Secretary Powell, Mr Wood reminded Mr Straw that a further decision by the Security Council was likely to be needed to revive the authorisation to use force in Iraq.172
+483. When he saw the record of the conversation with Secretary Powell, Mr Wood reminded Mr Straw that a further decision by the Security Council was likely to be needed to revive the authorisation to use force in Iraq.[^172]

-169 Public hearing, 21 January 2010, pages 17-18.
+[^169]: Public hearing, 21 January 2010, pages 17-18.
-170 Public hearing, 21 January 2010, pages 20-21.
+[^170]: Public hearing, 21 January 2010, pages 20-21.
-171 Telegram 194 FCO London to Washington, 25 March 2002, ‘Iraq: Foreign Secretary’s Conversation with Colin Powell 25 March 2002’.
+[^171]: Telegram 194 FCO London to Washington, 25 March 2002, ‘Iraq: Foreign Secretary’s Conversation
-172 Minute Wood to Private Secretary [FCO], 26 March 2002, ‘Iraq’.
+[^172]: Minute Wood to Private Secretary [FCO], 26 March 2002, ‘Iraq’.

 473

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford484.
-Having seen the telegram reporting the conversation between Mr Straw and
-Secretary Powell, Mr Wood wrote to Mr Straw’s office to remind him of the advice in the FCO paper, ‘Iraq: Legal Background’, including that:
+484. Having seen the telegram reporting the conversation between Mr Straw and Secretary Powell, Mr Wood wrote to Mr Straw’s office to remind him of the advice in the FCO paper, ‘Iraq: Legal Background’, including that: